 Since the coronavirus can be taken with close contact, epidemiologists recommend keeping a distance from other people as much as possible.
 Now, this is challenging when you are an Uber driver.
 However, you can at least make sure that you keep the front seat clear because that’s just too close.

 Ask your passengers to sit at the back of the car to keep a safe distance between you during the ride.
 Unfortunately, some may not be as understanding, and you may have to cancel a few rides.
-Yet, remember that your safety and your passengers’ safety is much more important than losing a few bucks on a ride.
+Yet, remember that your safety and your passengers’ safety are much more important than losing a few bucks on a ride.

 Moreover, as mentioned above, it would be better if you would ask your passengers to handle their bags and luggage.
 It is normal to be as helpful as possible with your passengers, especially if you see them struggling with a heavy bag or luggage.
 Yet, by encouraging them to get their stuff handled, you avoid exposing yourself by getting too close to the passengers or touching their stuff, which may be infected with the virus.